-Maximum Amount of PBV assistance.
-Covered Projects do not count against the maximum amount of assistance a PHA may utilize for the PBV program, which is 20 percent of the amount of budget authority allocated to a PHA under the Housing Choice Voucher program.
+PBV Percentage Limitation.
+Covered Projects do not count against the percentage limitation applicable to the PBV program.
 To implement this provision, HUD is waiving section 8(o)(13)(B) of the Act as well as 24 CFR § 983.6 with respect to Covered Projects.
-As a result, a PHA that is administering RAD PBV assistance does not take the Budget Authority (BA) attributable to the RAD PBV into consideration when calculating the 20 percent limitation for any non-RAD PBV actions.
-In other words, the BA committed to RAD PBV is excluded from both the numerator and the denominator when calculating the percent of available BA that may be project-based for non-RAD PBV.
+As a result, a PHA that is administering RAD PBV assistance does not take the RAD PBV into consideration when calculating the percent limitation for any non-RAD PBV actions that are subject to the percent limitation.
+In other words, RAD PBV is excluded from both the numerator and the denominator when calculating the percent that may be project-based for non-RAD PBV.

 Cap on the Number of PBV Units in Each Project.
-The 25 percent limitation on the number of units that may receive PBV assistance in a project is increased to 50 percent.
-An assisted household cannot be involuntarily displaced as a result of this provision.

-A Project Owner may still project-base 100 percent of the units in a project provided it meets the exceptions explained in this paragraph.
-Units are not counted against the 50 percent cap in the following cases: (i) Units in a single-family building; (ii) Excepted units in a multifamily project (as the term is defined in 24 CFR Section 983.3).
-“Excepted units” means units in a multifamily project that are specifically made available for qualifying families.
-“Qualifying families” means: (i) Elderly and/or disabled families; and/or (ii) Families receiving supportive services.
-For a project to qualify for the exception, PHAs must include in the PHA administrative plan the type of services offered to families and the extent to which such services will be provided.
-See 24 CFR 983.56 for a more detailed discussion on excepted units.
-For applicable program rules for complying with the supportive services exception, see 24 CFR § 983.56(b)(2)(II)(B).

-For purposes of RAD, the requirement that a family must actually receive services to reside in the excepted unit has been modified.
-Families living in units subject to a proposed RAD conversion must be given the option to receive supportive services.
-If such services are declined by the household, the unit shall remain under the HAP contract, the household shall not be terminated from the PBV program, and the decision to decline an offer to receive supportive services shall not represent a ground for lease termination.
-Once the initial household residing in the excepted unit under RAD vacates such unit, all PBV program requirements related to the required receipt of supportive services shall apply in accordance with 24 CFR§§ 983.56, 983.257(c), 983.261(a) and (d).

-To implement these provisions, HUD is implementing alternative requirements for section 8(o)(13)(D) of the Act, as well as related provisions of 24 CFR §§ 983.56, 983.257(c), 983.261(a) and (d) for initial occupancy in the Covered Project.
+There is no cap on the number of units that may receive PBV assistance in each project.
+To implement these provisions, HUD is waiving section 8(o)(13)(D) of the Act, as well as related provisions of 24 CFR §§ 983.56, 983.257(b), 983.262(a) and (d).

 Owner Proposal Selection Procedures.
 HUD is waiving 24 CFR § 983.51.
 With respect to site selection standards, HUD requires compliance with the site selection standards as set forth in this Notice.